Skip to main content

 • Sometimes a player can realize that they must have a specific card somewhere in their hand.

-• If a player discards when they should be in Double Discard Avoidance, it follows someone has the other copy of the card that initiated the Double Discard situation.
+• If someone discards when they should be in Double Discard Avoidance, it follows that someone else has the other copy of the card that initiated the Double Discard situation.

-• In that case, one player should make notes on all cards in their hand for the "missing" card.
+• In that case, that player should make notes on all cards in their hand for the "missing" card.

-• These cards notes can be used to make deductions, sometimes even letting the card blind-play "for free".
+• These card notes can be used to make deductions, sometimes even letting the card blind-play "for free".
 This is covered in the chapter on Elimination.

 Stalling